Emerald Ash Borer Quarantine and Regulatory Information

 Emerald Ash Borer Quarantined Counties

-The public has the opportunity to provide input and comment on the proposed emergency quarantines before they a formalized.
-The MDA is taking comments on the proposed formal quarantine now through May 5, 2025, and recommends adopting the quarantine on May 6, 2025.
+The public can provide input and comment on the proposed emergency quarantines before they are formalized.
+The MDA is taking comments on the proposed formal quarantine now through August 8, 2025, and recommends adopting the quarantine on August 11, 2025.

 Comments can be made during the virtual meeting or by contacting: